ratatatatcode/crazy-sorting-algorithms/README.md

 # Sorting Algorithms
 The following are sorting algorithms that I created without referencing existing algorithms, but they happened to be similar in some ways.
 These were random ideas I came up with out of boredom or just random thoughts.
 They are not the most efficient, but somehow they work.

+I do not claim everything as mine, cause I am uncertain whether someone already created this before.

 1. <strong>Super Sort</strong><br>
     While attending class, I tried to draw a sorting simulation in my notebook, and my classmate turned it into C/C++ code—and it really works.